What to Expect at Your Provider's Office

 Those who have hereditary amyloidosis should consider going to genetic counseling to learn about the risks of passing the condition to their children.

-A combination of prednisone (a corticosteroid) and melphalan (Alkeran, also used to treat some kinds of cancer) is used to treat AL. Stem cell transplants are also a treatment for AL.
+Doctors use combination of prednisone (a corticosteroid) and melphalan (Alkeran, also used to treat some kinds of cancer) to treat AL. Stem cell transplants are also a treatment for AL.

-To help relieve symptoms, your health care provider may suggest:
+To help manage symptoms, your health care provider may suggest:

 - Diuretics to relieve swelling caused by fluid retention